Jvlsc/FullStack-Course/part0/exercise04.md

 # Exercise 0.4: New note diagram

-Create a diagram depicting the situation where the user creates a new note on the [traditional web application](https://studies.cs.helsinki.fi/exampleapp/notes).
+Create a diagram depicting the situation where the user creates a new note on the [Traditional Web Application](https://studies.cs.helsinki.fi/exampleapp/notes).

 ---
 ---